appsquickly/typhoon/README.md

 ## Design Goals / Features

-* Non-invasive. ***No macros or XML required***. . . while ***Spring-style XML*** or ***Guice-style macros*** are fully supported (and sometimes useful), the main focus is on a <a href="https://github.com/jasperblues/Typhoon/wiki/Assembling-Components-with-Blocks">powerful Objective-C run-time approach.</a>
+* Non-invasive. ***No macros or XML required***. . . while ***Spring-style XML*** or ***Guice-style macros*** are fully supported (and sometimes useful), the main focus is on a <a href="https://github.com/jasperblues/Typhoon/wiki/Assembling-Components-with-Blocks">powerful Objective-C runtime approach.</a>

 * Its not necessary to change ***any*** of your classes to use the framework.
 Can be introduced into legacy applications.